-Conceptual entry, road, and park plans for the San Antonio Road Access Configuration are provided as Exhibit 15 (page 85), Exhibit 16 (page 87), and Exhibit 17 (page 89).
+Conceptual entry, road, and park plans for the San Antonio Road Access Configuration are provided as Exhibit 1510 (page 92), Exhibit 16 (page 87), and Exhibit 17 (page 89).
 Conceptual entry, road, and park plans for the Aspen Way Drive Access Configuration are provided as Exhibit 18 (page 91).
-Additional features will include a water feature, enhanced paving, signage, and decorative treatments as further detailed in Section 11.4, Landscape Community Furnishings.
-A secondary internal entry similar to the main entry is depicted on Exhibit 19 (page 93).
+A secondary internal entry similar to the main entry is depicted on Exhibit 19 (page 96).